CoPO

 How will I know how my fellow Jurors decided?

-For a limited time following the issuance of a matter’s Verdict, the Jurors who served on that matter will be able to see the Verdict responses.
+For a limited time after the Verdict is issued, the Jurors who served on that matter will be able to view the combined Verdict responses.

 How and when do I get paid for my service?

 Subject to CoPO’s schedule of Jury Fees and Terms of Jury Service, Jurors will receive compensation within 7 days of the conclusion of the hearing in which they participated.
-Payment will be issued via the selected method specified during registration, which can be updated in your account profile.
+Payment will be issued using the method selected during registration, which can be updated in your account profile.

-No. CoPO is a private, Jury dispute evaluation and resolution service, and not affiliated with any governmental entity or court system.
-Jurors are NOT excused from complying with any official Jury summons they may receive, or from providing Jury service as required by law.
-Likewise, participants are NOT statutorily entitled to take leave from any other employment they may have, and they are NOT entitled to compensation from their employers, for Jury service provided through CoPO.
+No. CoPO is a private Jury dispute evaluation and resolution service and is not affiliated with any governmental entity or court system.
+Jurors are not excused from responding to any official Jury summons they may receive or from fulfilling Jury service as required by law.
+Similarly, participants are not statutorily entitled to take leave from any other employment they may have, nor are they entitled to employer compensation for Jury service provided through CoPO.